openharmony/docs/en/application-dev/media/avscreen-capture.md

 ### Sample Code

 Refer to the sample code below to implement screen capture using **AVScreenCapture**.
 Currently, the buffer holds original streams, which can be encoded and saved in MP4 format for playback.
-The encoding format and file format are reserved and will be implemented in later versions.
+The encoding format is reserved and will be implemented in later versions.

 ```c++